grafana/grafana/docs/sources/visualizations/heatmap.md

 ### Y Bucket

-Specify how the axis will be split into buckets.
+This setting determines how the Y-axis is split into buckets.

 ### Y Bucket scale